makoto/secret_prediction/README.md

 - Administrator adds a yes/no question
 - Participant submits yes/no bet in encrypted way.
-- Participant reveals their answers
+- Participant opens their answers
-- Administrator announces the answer to the question.
+- Administrator reports the answer to the question.
 - Participants receives payout

-## Open Questions
+## Check points.

 - Is the randomization logic random enough?
 - Are there better way to verify so that you don't need to remember the nonce at client side?
+- Am I using right data types for right values?

+## Security check

+- [x] Correct deposit has to be set
+- [x] Correct nonce has to be set to reveal the bet
+- [x] No left over Ether in the contract
+- [x] Only contract owner can report

 ## TODO

-- Submission deadline
+- [ ] Submission deadline
-- Open submission deadline
+- [ ] Open submission deadline